arc53/DocsGPT/README.md

 6. Start worker with `celery -A app.celery worker -l INFO`

 ### Start frontend
-Make sure you have Node version 16+
+Make sure you have Node version 16 or higher.

 1. Navigate to `/frontend` folder
 2. Install dependencies